 Check each child’s booklist and ensure you have everything ordered together with the stationery needs.
 There is nothing worse than realising the night before that they are missing an essential book or tool.

-You might find 16 Money Saving Tips for Back to School useful
+Don’t Miss 16 Money Saving Tips for Back to School

 #3.
 Cover and label the school books